-Let’s say that you’ve decided to offer your full-time hourly employees two weeks of paid vacation per year and that they’ll be accruing their paid vacation on an ongoing basis.
+Let’s say that you’ve decided to offer your full-time hourly employees two weeks of paid vacation per year, and they’ll accrue their paid vacation on an ongoing basis.
 How would you know the amount of paid vacation they’ve earned at any given time?

-Based on her rate of accrual, Anna should earn $1,200 in gross wages and about $46.15 in vacation pay per pay period.
+Based on her rate of accrual, Anna accrues 3.2 vacation hours each pay period, which is typical for most hourly employees.
+She should earn $1,200 in gross wages and about $46.15 in vacation pay per pay period.

 To check your math, multiply your employees’ estimated vacation pay ($46.15) for the pay period by how many paychecks they receive per year (26).
 If the answer equals or is close to what their total paid vacation time is worth ($1,200 for 80 hours), then you’re on the right track.

 Note: this is a popular vacation accrual formula for a typical employee scenario.
-What your employees will earn in vacation pay can ultimately depend on holidays, sick leave, and other factors throughout the year.
+What your employees will earn in vacation pay can ultimately depend on holidays, sick leave, and other factors throughout the year as laid out in your overall PTO policy.
 To try out a few different scenarios, download our vacation pay spreadsheet.